How Convective Mass Flux Responds to Environmental Humidity: A parcel model for mass flux

-The second mechanism responsible for the pickup in mid-level mass flux is dilution.
-An entraining parcel becomes more massive as it adds environmental air to its existing mass.
-We refer to this as ``dilution" because a parcel's initial air mass becomes more and more diluted by entrained environmental air during its ascent.
-As $LTRH$ increases, parcels are able to accommodate greater entrainment without becoming negatively buoyant and detraining.
-This causes the \textit{average} parcel to become more diluted.
-As with survival, dilution contributes to the quasi-exponential pickup in mid-level mass flux.
-Fig. \ref{fig:distributions}b shows the distributions of mass fluxes for surviving parcels.
-As $LTRH$ increases, more parcels with relatively large mass flux survive.
-Thus, the average parcel's mass flux increases.
-The dilution mechanism is intimately linked to the survival mechanism.
-The survival rate is generally set by how diluted a parcel may become without detraining.
+The average mass flux of surviving parcels is greater in humid environments (Fig. \ref{fig:distributions}b).
+This is because in humidity allows parcels to accommodate greater entrainment without becoming negatively buoyant and detraining.
+This causes the \textit{average} surviving parcel to have a greater entrainment rate.
+We refer to this effect as \textit{dilution}, as the greater mass flux reflects the fact that surviving parcels are more diluted by having entrained environmental air.
+Figure \ref{fig:distributions}c similarly shows that the surviving parcels become more diluted with increasing humidity, as the distribution of entrainment rates among survivors shifts to the right with increasing $LTRH$.
+Figure \ref{fig:distributions}d shows the distributions of mass fluxes for surviving parcels.
+At greater $LTRH$, more parcels with relatively large mass fluxes survive.
+Thus, the average surviving parcel's mass flux increases.
+Survival and dilution are not separate mechanisms but rather two consequences of the same process.
+The survival fraction is generally set by how diluted a parcel may become without detraining.